This exercise is designed to help dissolve your ego.

 For example, some cultures prefer kissing as opposed to shaking hands as a way to greet others …and yet this preference doesn’t actually help describe what humans are.

-Although society attempts to define us based on our behaviours and how we act, it still doesn’t change the fact that we all have five fingers, two eyes and need to be loved.
+Although society attempts to define us based on our behaviours and how we act, it still doesn’t change the fact that we all have ten fingers, two eyes and a need to be loved.

 We're all still merely people, after all.